mozilla/uniffi-rs/examples/app/ios/README.md

 ## Tell Xcode where the universal library is

-Finally, we need to tell Xcode to look for the univeral binary `libuniffi_todolist.a` is, so it can tie it together with the header file `todolist-Bridging-Header.h`.
+Finally, we need to tell Xcode to look for the universal binary `libuniffi_todolist.a` is, so it can tie it together with the header file `todolist-Bridging-Header.h`.

 1. In Xcode, click on the project in the Project Navigator.
 2. In the main window, select the app's main target, and then select "Build Settings".